AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 14. Things to do when it's easy to stuck in a local optimum:

     - very high temperatures / acceptace rate
     - complex transition states
     - (rarely) kicks
     - (rarely) soft restarts (restarting temperature schedule without solution)
     - (rarely) multiple runs

 15. Things to do when a lot of states are invalid (due to restrictions):

     - add an additional scoring component based on number of collisions that has initial weight 0 and a final weight of infinity
     - (if possible) do many short SA runs with high temperature on a partial subsolution.

 16. Things to do when your eval is very fast:

     - make sure your RNG is not a bottleneck
     - make sure your exp function is not a bottleneck
     - make sure your function that gets current time is not a bottleneck

     That happens way more often than you may think.

 17. Overall priorities for SA:

     - prototype different transition functions
     - make evaluation function very fast (= make it dynamic)
     - find proper temperatue schedule (usually 3-4 runs are enough)
     - test a lot
     - only when you're done with the above move to other things

 18. Make sure that you constantly update your best result and return your best instead of the final one.
 I can't tell how many times I saw this mistake.
 Constantly updating your best results allows you to have a much higher final temperature.

 19. When SA is not great:

     - it's very easy to get stuck in local optima: check #14 for hints
     - you mix simple transitions with complex ones: have a separate acceptance function for each transition
     - your evaluation is very erratic during transitions: you're out of luck

-   Ok, enough about SA.

-   Contests are essentially simple feedback loops:

-   a) do stuff
-   b) get results
-   c) extract information

-   You can get better by improving any of those areas.
-The most neglected area by everyone is b).

-   Let's focus on testing now.

 20. Testing is the most neglected aspect of contests by almost everyone.
 Testing is your way of getting feedback.
 If your testing is slow you're going to progress very slowly.
 If your testing is inaccurate, it's going to be very hard to figure out correct next steps.
 This will mostly focus on HC, as testing in BC is very hard and quite often nearly unfeasible.